Lenten Conversion and Repentance: The True Vine and the Sacrament of Reconciliation

 The Vine and the Branches is discussed in the first two weekly meditations, and then three other parables and one miracle are part of the following meditations.
 The list for the five weeks:

 - True Vine and the Branches I, John 15:1-9

 - True Vine and the Branches II, John 15:1-9

 - The Found Coin, Luke 15:8-9 and the Found Sheep, Luke 15:3-6

 - The Healing of the Centurion’s Servant, Matthew 8:5-10, 12-13

-This approach makes it a more internal understanding of seeing where love was not returned as it should be, otherwise known as sin.
-The child sees quite clearly where he/she has failed in these areas, and doesn’t need an external list of “shalt nots” to help them discover his sins.
+This approach helps to understand that sin is when God’s love was not returned as it should be.
+The child sees quite clearly where he/she has failed to love, and doesn’t need an external list of “shalt nots” to help discover his/her sins.

-...The penitent leaves the sacrament of reconciliation reinvigorated and able to look to the future with more trust.
-That branch that baptism grafted onto Christ, the true vine, that branch that had impeded the flow of sap not itself and so made it appear less luxuriant, once more receives the divine sap in abundance that will make it capable of bearing fruit (Sofia Cavalletti, Living Liturgy, 114).
+...The penitent leaves the Sacrament of Reconciliation reinvigorated and able to look to the future with more trust.
+That branch that Baptism grafted onto Christ, the True Vine, that branch that had impeded the flow of sap into itself and so made it appear less luxuriant, once more receives the divine sap in abundance that will make it capable of bearing fruit (Ibid., p.
+104).